This post is also available in: Español

 Ten years ago I had the privilege of having Piedad in my house for a week.
 I never had so much fun cooking and learning how to cook.
 Never I did experimented with so many recipes.
 I was bored, recovering from surgery on both my knees.
 Suddenly, I was sitting in my kitchen, peeling garlic and chopping onions, and taking notes on my laptop of everything Piedad did.

-We exchanged tricks, substituted ingredients and even dreamed of writing a book.
+We exchanged tricks, substituted ingredients and even dreamed of writing a book together.
 She was so generous that she let me copy the handwritten recipes that she treasured in a worn out notebook.

 This Portobello risotto is Piedad’s version of the classic risotto ai funghi.
 You can serve it as first course and also as a main course.
 It pairs perfectly with a merlot.
 There was a time when I invariably served it preceded by a plantain mousse with Gorgonzola cheese.